 What we need is education reform that promotes fairness.
 Fairness equals equity.
 As Debby Irving in her book Waking Up White: And Finding Myself in the Story of Race states, “Equality means giving all students the exact same thing to meet the same expectations.
 Equity means holding people of differing needs to a single expectation and giving them what they need to achieve it.”
 In other words, the playing fields need to be leveled.
 It’s critical that our public educational system undertakes reform—changes so that each student is given what they need to succeed.

 Furthermore, UNCF’s 2017 community resource, Lift Every Voice and Lead Toolkit: A Community Leader’s Advocacy Resource for K-12 Education, offers step-by-step analysis of African American Education and highlights organizations that have effectively engaged in education efforts at a local level to support efforts in improving the quality of education for all students.

-Naomi Shelton was National Director for UNCF K-12 Advocacy.
+Naomi Shelton was the former national director for UNCF K-12 Advocacy.

 This article was originally published Jan.
 8, 2019, on Black Press USA